world-parliament-experiment/docker-symfony-wpe/README.md

 # Docker Symfony Environment for the World Parliament Experiment (PHP:8.1-apache - Postgres DB)

-By following the installation steps below, it is possible to view a local version of the [**World Parliament Experiment**][1] website.
-This allows to change the website's content and test new features before they are deployed to the actual website.
+By following the installation steps below, it is possible to view, test and contribute by creating a local version of the [**World Parliament Experiment**][1] website.
+Github for the Project: https://github.com/world-parliament-experiment/WPE

 # Installation